I build software around three principles: correctness, observability, and security.

 Tests as evidence

 Claims of correctness require proof.
-We test comprehensively, covering not just the happy path but the edge cases where systems actually break.
+I test comprehensively, covering not just the happy path but the edge cases where systems actually break.

-More importantly, we test under realistic conditions.
+More importantly, tests run under realistic conditions.
 If production enforces constraints, tests enforce those same constraints.
 A bug that would appear in production should fail the same way in tests.

 Observability